-To view the latest information regarding the Alp program or contact the support team click on the internet int
+To view the latest information regarding the Alp program or contact the support team click on the internet internet internet buttons on the Start screen or select the options from the toolbar.

 Note!
 Once in the program the Start screen can be re-accessed using Help | Show startup window.